awsdocs/amazon-sagemaker-developer-guide/doc_source/model-registry-view.md

 1. From the model groups list, choose the model group you want to view\.

-1. A new tab appears with a list of the model versions in the model group, as shown following\.
+1. A new tab appears with a list of the model versions in the model group, as shown in the following image\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/model_registry/model-versions.png)